American (word): Spain and Hispanic America

 The use of American as a national demonym for U.S. nationals is challenged, primarily by Hispanic Americans.
-Spanish speakers in Spain and Latin America use the term estadounidense to refer to people and things from the United States (from Estados Unidos), while americano refers to the continents as a whole.
-The term gringo is also accepted in many parts of Latin America to refer to a person or something from the United States; however, this term may be ambiguous in certain parts.
+Spanish speakers in Spain and Hispanic America use the term estadounidense to refer to people and things from the United States (from Estados Unidos), while americano refers to the continents as a whole (from América).
+The term gringo is also accepted in many parts of Hispanic America to refer to a person or something from the United States; however, this term may be ambiguous in certain parts.
 Up to and including the 1992 edition, the Diccionario de la lengua española, published by the Real Academia Española, did not include the United States definition in the entry for americano; this was added in the 2001 edition.
 The Real Academia Española advised against using americanos exclusively for U.S. nationals: